Autopolis Circuit - Unique Race Track at The Top of The Mountain

 Autopolis is a racing circuit located in Oita Prefecture on the Japanese southern island of Kyushu.
-The circuit was opened in 1990 but the financial crisis and bankruptcy of circuit owner closed the doors in 1993.
-The circuit was fully re-opened in 2005 when Kawasaki bought the venue, and since then Autopolis hosted many races of the Japanese national series, such are Super GT, Super Formula, Formula 3 or MFJ Superbike.
+The circuit was opened in 1990 but the financial crisis and bankruptcy of circuit’s owner at the time, made it close it’s doors in 1993.
+The circuit was fully re-opened in 2005 when Kawasaki bought the venue, and since then, Autopolis hosted many races of the Japanese national series, such are Super GT, Super Formula, Formula 3 or MFJ Superbike.

 Autopolis was a brainchild of Tomonori Tsurumaki